 WORK THAT NEEDS TO BE DONE

-- what the current system needs in order to ensure open’s continued growth while at the same time serving science and safeguarding the scholarly record; and
+- what the current system needs in order to ensure open’s continued growth while at the same time serving research and safeguarding the scholarly record; and

 - agree on a standard vocabulary to describe open; and